JktuJQ/LumeNN/README.md

 The data is just the same as it was, but now we are using `type` column.

-After some grouping here are types of variable stars with their ids:
+After some grouping here are types of variable stars:

 - `UNKNOWN` - stars with variability that cannot be confidently classified into known categories or with no variability at all